Cavalry Management Group LLC Invests $216,000 in Marvell Technology, Inc. (NASDAQ:MRVL)

-Cavalry Management Group LLC purchased a new position in Marvell Technology, Inc. (NASDAQ:MRVL – Free Report) during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 3,087 shares of the semiconductor company’s stock, valued at approximately $216,000.
-Marvell Technology comprises 3.8% of Cavalry Management Group LLC’s investment portfolio, making the stock its 12th largest position.
+Cavalry Management Group LLC bought a new stake in Marvell Technology, Inc. (NASDAQ:MRVL – Free Report) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 3,087 shares of the semiconductor company’s stock, valued at approximately $216,000.
+Marvell Technology accounts for about 3.0% of Cavalry Management Group LLC’s portfolio, making the stock its 14th biggest position.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
-Bruce G. Allen Investments LLC grew its position in shares of Marvell Technology by 56.4% during the 1st quarter.
-Bruce G. Allen Investments LLC now owns 391 shares of the semiconductor company’s stock worth $28,000 after buying an additional 141 shares in the last quarter.
-Salomon & Ludwin LLC bought a new position in Marvell Technology during the 1st quarter worth about $31,000.
-Strategic Investment Solutions Inc. IL bought a new position in Marvell Technology during the 2nd quarter worth about $32,000.
-Quarry LP purchased a new position in Marvell Technology during the 2nd quarter valued at about $32,000.
-Finally, Optimum Investment Advisors bought a new stake in shares of Marvell Technology in the 1st quarter valued at about $35,000.
-Institutional investors own 83.51% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in MRVL.
+Bruce G. Allen Investments LLC raised its stake in shares of Marvell Technology by 56.4% in the first quarter.
+Bruce G. Allen Investments LLC now owns 391 shares of the semiconductor company’s stock valued at $28,000 after acquiring an additional 141 shares during the last quarter.
+Salomon & Ludwin LLC acquired a new stake in Marvell Technology during the 1st quarter valued at $31,000.
+Strategic Investment Solutions Inc. IL bought a new position in Marvell Technology in the 2nd quarter valued at $32,000.
+Quarry LP bought a new stake in shares of Marvell Technology during the second quarter worth $32,000.
+Finally, Optimum Investment Advisors acquired a new stake in shares of Marvell Technology in the first quarter valued at $35,000.
+Institutional investors and hedge funds own 83.51% of the company’s stock.

 Wall Street Analysts Forecast Growth

-Several brokerages recently issued reports on MRVL.
-Morgan Stanley lifted their price objective on shares of Marvell Technology from $77.00 to $82.00 and gave the company an “equal weight” rating in a report on Friday, August 30th.
-Needham & Company LLC reissued a “buy” rating and issued a $95.00 price target on shares of Marvell Technology in a research report on Friday, August 30th.
-Rosenblatt Securities raised their price objective on Marvell Technology from $100.00 to $120.00 and gave the company a “buy” rating in a research report on Friday, August 30th.
-Roth Mkm reiterated a “buy” rating and issued a $95.00 target price on shares of Marvell Technology in a report on Friday, August 30th.
-Finally, Piper Sandler reissued an “overweight” rating and set a $100.00 price target on shares of Marvell Technology in a research report on Friday, August 30th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating, twenty have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, Marvell Technology has an average rating of “Moderate Buy” and an average price target of $91.62.
+MRVL has been the subject of several research reports.
+Bank of America raised their price objective on shares of Marvell Technology from $85.00 to $90.00 and gave the company a “buy” rating in a research report on Friday, August 30th.
+KeyCorp boosted their price objective on shares of Marvell Technology from $90.00 to $95.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 9th.
+Roth Mkm reiterated a “buy” rating and issued a $95.00 price objective on shares of Marvell Technology in a research report on Friday, August 30th.
+Rosenblatt Securities boosted their target price on Marvell Technology from $100.00 to $120.00 and gave the stock a “buy” rating in a research report on Friday, August 30th.
+Finally, Needham & Company LLC reaffirmed a “buy” rating and set a $95.00 price target on shares of Marvell Technology in a research note on Friday, August 30th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $91.62.

-In related news, insider Muhammad Raghib Hussain sold 50,000 shares of the business’s stock in a transaction dated Monday, July 8th.
-The shares were sold at an average price of $75.00, for a total value of $3,750,000.00.
-Following the sale, the insider now directly owns 838,571 shares in the company, valued at approximately $62,892,825.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other news, EVP Chris Koopmans sold 5,000 shares of the firm’s stock in a transaction on Monday, July 15th.
-The stock was sold at an average price of $73.88, for a total transaction of $369,400.00.
-Following the completion of the transaction, the executive vice president now directly owns 110,318 shares in the company, valued at $8,150,293.84.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider Muhammad Raghib Hussain sold 50,000 shares of Marvell Technology stock in a transaction on Monday, July 8th.
-The shares were sold at an average price of $75.00, for a total value of $3,750,000.00.
-Following the completion of the sale, the insider now directly owns 838,571 shares of the company’s stock, valued at $62,892,825.
+In other Marvell Technology news, insider Muhammad Raghib Hussain sold 50,000 shares of the business’s stock in a transaction dated Monday, July 8th.
+The shares were sold at an average price of $75.00, for a total transaction of $3,750,000.00.
+Following the sale, the insider now directly owns 838,571 shares of the company’s stock, valued at approximately $62,892,825.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In related news, EVP Chris Koopmans sold 5,000 shares of the firm’s stock in a transaction on Monday, July 15th.
+The shares were sold at an average price of $73.88, for a total value of $369,400.00.
+Following the completion of the transaction, the executive vice president now directly owns 110,318 shares of the company’s stock, valued at $8,150,293.84.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, insider Muhammad Raghib Hussain sold 50,000 shares of the company’s stock in a transaction on Monday, July 8th.
+The stock was sold at an average price of $75.00, for a total transaction of $3,750,000.00.
+Following the sale, the insider now directly owns 838,571 shares in the company, valued at $62,892,825.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 160,000 shares of company stock valued at $11,880,685 in the last quarter.
-Insiders own 0.33% of the company’s stock.
+Over the last 90 days, insiders sold 160,000 shares of company stock valued at $11,880,685.
+Corporate insiders own 0.33% of the company’s stock.

 Marvell Technology, Inc, together with its subsidiaries, provides data infrastructure semiconductor solutions, spanning the data center core to network edge.
 The company develops and scales complex System-on-a-Chip architectures, integrating analog, mixed-signal, and digital signal processing functionality.